wavesswimschool/main/README.md

 - Code of conduct: [wavesswim.github.io/main/conduct](https://wavesswim.github.io/main/conduct)
 - Terms and conditions: [wavesswim.github.io/main/terms-conditions](https://wavesswim.github.io/main/terms-conditions)
 - Data protection: [wavesswim.github.io/main/data-protection](https://wavesswim.github.io/main/data-protection)
+- Take a look at the hidden [Elements](https://wavesswim.github.io/main/X-elements) page - if you scroll down you can see there is room for images and blog posts to be added to the site, plus a range of other features.
+Don't worry too much about this for now (this page is not visible to the public).

 Finally, the current webpage link is [wavesswim.github.io/main](https://wavesswim.github.io/main/index) but we can most likely alter this to make it more memorable.